 One way to define complex tori[1] is as a compact connected complexLie group.
 These are Lie groups where the structure maps are holomorphic maps of complex manifolds.
 It turns out that all such compact connected Lie groups are commutative, and are isomorphic to a quotient of their Lie algebra whose covering map is the exponential map of a Lie algebra to its associated Lie group.
 The kernel of this map is a lattice and .

 Conversely, given a complex vector space and a lattice of maximal rank, the quotient complex manifold has a complex Lie group structure, and is also compact and connected.
-This implies the two definitions for complex tori are equivalent.
+This implies that the two definitions for complex tori are equivalent.

 Period matrix of a complex torus